MetOffice/dagrunner/README.md

 ## Processing modules (aka plugins)

-Dagrunner concerns itself with graph execution and does not strictly require processing modules (plugins) to take any particular form.
-That is, you may or may not choose to use or subclass the plugins provided by dagrunner.
+DAGrunner concerns itself with graph execution and does not strictly require processing modules (plugins) to take any particular form.
+That is, you may or may not choose to use or subclass the plugins provided by DAGrunner.
-However, for convenience, dagrunner does define some plugins which fall into two broad categories, as defined by two abstract classes.
+However, for convenience, DAGrunner does define some plugins which fall into two broad categories, as defined by two abstract classes.
 One is the basic [Plugin](docs/dagrunner.plugin_framework.md#class-plugin) which defines a reasonable standard UI.
 The other is [NodeAwarePlugin](docs/dagrunner.plugin_framework.md#class-nodeawareplugin).
 This is identical to the basic [Plugin](docs/dagrunner.plugin_framework.md#class-plugin) but additionally triggers the the built-in plugin-executor function to pass your plugin all of its node parameters (i.e. extend the keyword arguments with node properties in its call).
 That is, making the plugin we define 'node aware'.

 Plugins included:
 - [Plugin](docs/dagrunner.plugin_framework.md#class-plugin): Abstract class on which to define other plugins.